 A jury summons is an official court order with which you must comply.
 You will need to show your summons to your professors and advise them of your upcoming obligation.
-Full-time students may contact the Jury Services office for a possible postponed date, request must be made at least 7 days before date of jury service otherwise you will be expected to serve.
+Students may contact the Jury Services office or go online for a possible postponement date.
+The request must be made at least 7 days prior to the service date.

 Do the courts provide daycare or transportation?

 No. You will need to pre-arrange daycare for your service date(s) and arrange for your own transportation.
 All of our court locations are on the Metro Transit bus line.